A home featuring an EPC score surrounded by plants and money, representing the benefits of a good RdSAP score

 Considering selling your home?
 You’re legally required to have an EPC based on an RdSAP assessment.
 Without it, you can’t sell the property.

-The EPC also gives recommendations (from RdSAP) on how to make your home more energy-efficient – e.g. adding insulation, upgrading heating and water systems, etc. These improvements can lower your energy bills, increase property value and even make your home more attractive to potential buyers.
+The EPC also gives recommendations (from RdSAP) on how to make your home more energy-efficient – e.g. adding insulation, upgrading heating and water systems, etc. These improvements can lower your energy bills, increase your property’s value, and even make your home more attractive to potential buyers.

 If You're a Landlord